 Depending on how a 2-Way Switch has been wired by the electrician, sometimes it can cause LED and CFL bulbs to briefly flicker every now and then while the switch is off.
 It may be anywhere from 10 to 30 seconds between flickers, and the flicker may not be very bright, but it is not ideal nonetheless.
 Our engineers have tested and reproduced this scenario and have come up with the cause and a very simple solution to the problem.
-Click here for a full explanation and solution to this issue.
+View the full explanation and solution to this issue in a pdf here.

 A large percentage of households in New Zealand have had 50W halogen MR16/GU10 bulbs installed over the last 20 years, either in the form of a spot light or a down light, mainly because they were considered more efficient than traditional incandescent bulbs.
 In fact, the 50W halogen downlight was the bulb with the highest hours of use in New Zealand in 2006.
 Additionally, low voltage MR16 halogens were preferred due to their increased efficiency and longer service life.
 This is despite MR16 halogen bulbs requiring an AC transformer to run the halogen from 12V alternating current.